Cultivating the Next Generation of Women in IT

 TechBloom was created to close this gap, combining education, income, and real-world experience into a single program designed to help women take root and grow.

-TechBloom empowers women to transition into careers in technical support through a structured, one-year apprenticeship program.
-Our mission is to remove financial and educational barriers by offering accredited training, mentorship from working technicians, and immersive field experience with working professionals.
+TechBloom empowers women to build meaningful, lasting careers in technical support through a structured, 15-month apprenticeship program.
+Our mission is to eliminate the financial and educational barriers women face entering the field by providing accredited training, mentorship from women already working in the field, and immersive hands-on experience — all while paying apprentices a full-time NYC minimum wage salary, funded through grants and donations, so they can focus on learning, growth, and advancement to Level 2 technician roles.

-TechBloom is a year-long, paid apprenticeship that provides a living wage while participants learn and work.
+TechBloom is a 15-month long, paid apprenticeship that provides a living wage while participants learn and work.
 The program combines multi-disciplinary study of books, online learning, and instructor-led sessions as well as practicals and technician shadowing, for hands-on experience.

 In addition to technical training, apprentices gain essential customer service skills while learning the often-overlooked history of women in IT.
 Through the real-life stories of trailblazers like Margaret Hamilton, who led the Apollo 11 software engineering team and developed the onboard flight software that averted mission failure, participants gain perspective, confidence, and a sense of belonging in a long-standing tradition of innovation and leadership.
 Participants will receive foundational, job-ready training across a broad range of IT support disciplines, including: